10 Things Amazon Echo Can't Do Yet

 Think of the movie "Her" and how technology was never in the foreground there.
 That should be the goal of futuristic products like the Amazon Echo.

-Update: Echo and Echo Dot will soon arrive in black and white colors.
+Update: Echo and Echo Dot now comes in black and white colors.

 2. Facial Recognition